Maximum Risk: Release

-Maximum Risk opened on September 13, 1996, at the number one spot at the box office, taking in $5,612,707 in its first weekend, and made a final domestic tally of $14,502,483 and worldwire gross 51.7 million.
+Maximum Risk opened on September 13, 1996, and took the number one spot at the weekend box office in the United States, taking in $5.6 million in its first weekend.
+It grossed $14 million in total in the United States and Canada and $52 million worldwide.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 32% of 37 surveyed critics gave the film a positive review; the average rating was 4.4/10.
+Rotten Tomatoes, a review aggregator, reports that 34% of 38 surveyed critics gave the film a positive review; the average rating was 4.5/10.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Leonard Klady of Variety wrote, "It's a visceral delight that refuses to be deterred by niceties of plot or character consistency and prefers sweat to emotion."
 Richard Harrington of The Washington Post wrote that the film depends too much on car chases, which end up dominating the film.
 Lawrence Van Gelder of The New York Times wrote, "From start to finish, 'Maximum Risk' presents spectacular stunts choreographed and coordinated by Charles Picerni and some hair-raising, stomach-churning automotive chases attributed to Remy Julienne, the French master of the art."

 Kevin Thomas of the Los Angeles Times called it "a solid, fast-moving action-adventure" in which Van Damme "does some of his best acting yet".
 Conversely, Peter Stack of the San Francisco Chronicle criticized Van Damme's acting, which is "hobbled by a weak script that even veteran Hong Kong action director Ringo Lam can't salvage".